appknox/vapi/README.md

 # vAPI

-vAPI is an API written specifically to illustrate common API vulnerabilities.
+vAPI illustrates some common API vulnerabilities

-vAPI is implemented using the Bottle Python Framework and consists of a user database and a token database.

 ## Installation

 * Install Docker
 * Run `docker build -t vapi .`
-* Run `docker run -tid -p 8081:8081 --name vapi vapi:latest`
+* Run `docker run -itd -p 8081:8081 --name vapi vapi:latest`
 * API will be accessible at `localhost:8081`

 ## Flow

 1. Request token from `/tokens`
     * Returns an auth token
     * Returns expiration date of auth token
     * Returns a user id
 2. Request user record from `/user/<user_id>`
     * Requires the auth token
     * Returns the user record for the user specfied, provided the auth token is not expired and is valid for the user id specified
     * Each user can only access their own record

 ## Test users